apache/dolphinscheduler/docs/docs/en/faq.md

 A:	1, the task dependency between **DAG**, is **from the zero degree** of the DAG segmentation

-​		2, there are **task dependent nodes**, you can achieve cross-process tasks or process dependencies, please refer to the (DEPENDENT) node design in the system-manual.
+​		2, there are **task dependent nodes**, you can achieve cross-process tasks or workflow dependencies, please refer to the (DEPENDENT) node design in the system-manual.

 ​	Note: **Cross-project processes or task dependencies are not supported**

 ---

-## Q: There are several ways to start the process definition.
+## Q: There are several ways to start the workflow definition.

-A:   1, in **the process definition list**, click the **Start** button.
+A:   1, in **the workflow definition list**, click the **Start** button.

-​       2, **the process definition list adds a timer**, scheduling start process definition.
+​       2, **the workflow definition list adds a timer**, scheduling start workflow definition.

-​       3, process definition **view or edit** the DAG page, any **task node right click** Start process definition.
+​       3, workflow definition **view or edit** the DAG page, any **task node right click** Start workflow definition.

-​       4, you can define DAG editing for the process, set the running flag of some tasks to **prohibit running**, when the process definition is started, the connection of the node will be removed from the DAG.
+​       4, you can define DAG editing for the workflow, set the running flag of some tasks to **prohibit running**, when the workflow definition is started, the connection of the node will be removed from the DAG.

 ---